Supreme-YS/Theorem/README.md

 # theorem
-The theorem of computer science theory
+The theorem of computer science theory.